Should Landlords Accept a Partial Rent Payment?

 • Unexpected financial troubles or uncertainty: Even the best tenants may run into financial trouble from time to time.
 Medical bills, car repairs, or other unexpected expenses can set tenants back financially, making it challenging to pay rent in full.

 • Unwillingness to pay: Rent can be expensive.
-If a tenant becomes frustrated with the price of rent or simply doesn’t want to pay in full, they might propose a partial rent payment.
+If a tenant becomes frustrated with the rent price or doesn’t want to pay in full, they might propose a partial rent payment.

 • A significant property repair/renovation is underway: In some cases, tenants arrive on the property, and it’s not yet up to par.
 Maintenance or renovations may still be underway, and they don’t want to pay their full rent until it’s all completed.